gubisim/design-notes/README.md

     - Hard to find anything concrete on this but when a form needs to (add another) these are the best (not great) discussions I have seen about it
         - [https://ux.stackexchange.com/questions/105724/another-pattern-for-dynamic-expanding-forms](https://ux.stackexchange.com/questions/105724/another-pattern-for-dynamic-expanding-forms)
       - [https://ux.stackexchange.com/questions/22004/dynamic-form-design](https://ux.stackexchange.com/questions/22004/dynamic-form-design)
+- Sign up Form
+    - Avoid second input for confirming password.
+         - Asking for this a second time leads to lower user conversion and frustration.
+         - Instead you should have a single input for password with a "Show Password" option for them to verify that they typed the password correctly.

 ### Type
 - Font size